SunHao-0/libtcc/README.md

 [dependencies]
 libtcc = "0.1.1"
 ```

+### Install tcc
+Although this crate take `tcc` as part of itself, you still need to install tcc on your env.
+The reasons are:
+1. libtcc.a need small but necessary runtime library(such as libtcc1.a) and some header files defined
+by tcc(such as stddef.h)
+2. The purpose of using tcc as part of this crate is to support cross compilation, you still need tcc to
+be installed in your target env and installation of tcc in target env should not change install prefix.

 ### Initialize Guard
 Tcc uses global variable during one compilation, which means user can not compile programs simultaneously.